YOHANMAURIN/Project/Parity-Bridge/PoA/Readme.md

 Recap : The node0 has the authority account : 0x00Bd138aBD70e2F00903268F3Db08f2D25677C9e and the user account 0x004ec07d2329997267Ec62b4166639513386F32E.
 The node1 has the authority account: 0x00Aa39d30F0D20FF03a22cCfc30B7EfbFca597C2.

 You need to __add the validor in the blockchain setup__.
-The name of the new file is demo-spec-new.json.
-Copy-Past this file in demo-spec.json .
+It's the final configuration.
+You can find this configuration in the file demo-spec.json.

 #### Execute the authority node :

 To run a node as an authority, we must allow it to sign transaction.
 For that, you have the file node.pwds.
 Each line contains a password that we used when authoring authority accounts.

 Add the authority account in each node :
-You have the new config in the file node0new.toml and the file node1new.toml.
+You have the new config in the file node0.toml and the file node1.toml.
 Copy paste the files in the files node0 and node1.

 Run again the node: